lambdaclass/concrete/research/compiler/pipeline-architecture-13b.md

 roadmap; the roadmap stays linear and #9/#13b point here.

 > **Canonical substrate spec:** [`fact-ledger-design.md`](fact-ledger-design.md)
-> is the authoritative design for the identity + ledger substrate and is what
+> is the authoritative design for the identity + `CompilerDB` substrate and is
-> the code (`Concrete/Elab/Identified.lean`, `Concrete/Semantics/FactLedger.lean`)
+> what the code (`Concrete/Elab/Identified.lean`,
-> follows.
-This document is the broader ladder/lessons synthesis; where they
+> `Concrete/Semantics/CompilerDB.lean`) grows toward.
+This document is the
+> broader ladder/lessons synthesis; where they
 > overlap, defer to `fact-ledger-design.md`.

 ## Thesis in one paragraph